dynastygeek/dynastygeek/README.md

 - 👋 Hi, I’m @dynastygeek
 - 👀 I’m interested in coding and machine learning algorithms.
-- 🌱 I’m currently learning electronics and telecommuication
+- 🌱 I’m currently focusing on electronics and telecommuication
 - 💞️ I’m looking to collaborate on projects based on AI
 - 📫 How to reach me prachilahane9@gmail.com